hussaine1/Password-Generator/README.md

 - include a special character

 Note (for current version):
-The the minimum size of the password must be larger than 4.
+The the minimum size of the password must be 4 or larger.
 Also, if capital letter, number or special character is selected then the generated password will only include one of selected option.